AIP Yes Lists: A Positive Reframe of the Autoimmune Protocol Diet

 • all alcohol

-As you can see, the list of foods eliminated is extensive and one may easily be intimidated by that is excluded during the first phase of the AIP diet.
-This is why I designed AIP Yes Lists to facilitate your success with the AIP and focus on all that is included.
+As you can see, the list of foods eliminated is extensive and one may easily be intimidated by all that is excluded during the first phase of the AIP diet.
+This is why I designed AIP Yes Lists to facilitate your success with the AIP and shift focus to all that is included.

 Starting the Autoimmune Protocol Diet

-When I began my journey with treating my autoimmune symptoms with lifestyle medicine two years ago, the autoimmune protocol diet (AIP) was a foundational first step.
-Within a few days, my pain had diminished significantly, and while life on AIP was certainly a process, the drastic change I so quickly felt in my body was powerful enough to keep me committed.
+When I began treating my autoimmune symptoms with lifestyle medicine over two years ago, the autoimmune protocol diet (AIP) was a foundational first step.
+Within a few days, my pain diminished significantly, and while getting used to life on AIP was certainly a process, the drastic change I felt in my body so quickly was powerful enough to keep me committed.

-While I could write volumes about the AIP diet and how it has helped me heal myself, it can still be extremely difficult to implement, especially at the beginning.
-The near immediate diminishment of my main symptoms (joint pain, brain fog, fatigue) was a leading motivator for me to stick with it, but this may not be the same for everyone.
-Something I noticed when I began the AIP was that the vast majority of resources out there about the diet are primarily focused on all the foods that are eliminated for their potential to cause inflammation in bodies experiencing autoimmunity.
+While I could write volumes about the AIP diet and how it has helped me heal myself, I admit it can be extremely challenging to implement, especially at the beginning.
+The near immediate diminishment of my main symptoms (joint pain, brain fog, fatigue) was a leading motivator for me to stick with it.

 Framework of the AIP Diet

 Despite the obvious importance of being aware of all the foods that are eliminated in the elimination phase of the AIP, to be later reintroduced one by one during the reintroduction phase of the diet, this framing makes it all too easy to fall into a mindset obstructed by “good foods vs. bad foods” or “can’t eat vs. can eat”.
-This mentality will not help us succeed on the AIP diet or to start feeling better by any means.
-For this reason, I designed a unique tool to help us reframe the AIP elimination phase in a positive light and focus on the rich abundance of foods that are included on the AIP diet, shifting the attention away from all that is excluded.
+This mentality may contribute to a sense of deprivation from non AIP-compliant foods we miss, feelings of shame or guilt at not following the AIP perfectly, or even lead to people giving up on AIP all together before even experiencing it’s life-changing potential.
+That said, approaching the AIP with these mindsets will not help us succeed on the AIP diet or to start feeling better.
+For this reason, I designed a unique tool to help us reframe the AIP elimination phase in a positive light and focus on the rich abundance of foods that are included, centering what we can consume worry-free and shifting the attention away from all that is excluded.

 What foods are included on AIP?